Dr Neil Lamont, CPsychol, BPS, UKCP regd.

 Substantial experience working with much of life problems including relationship issues, anger management, bereavement, anxiety, addictions, depression, anxiety, phobia, stress, low self-esteem, concerns about sexual orientation, trauma and abuse (emotional, physical and sexual), sexual health (including HIV diagnosis).

-I also have extensive experience of working with people who are attracted to same sex, and seeking to develop a more affirmative relationship to their sexuality and way of being in the world.
+I also have extensive experience of working with people who are attracted to same gender, and seeking to develop a more affirmative relationship to their sexuality and way of being in the world.

 Training, qualifications & experience

 Neil is a Chartered Psychologist and UKCP registered psychotherapist.
 He has worked for various psychotherapy organisations since 2003 in both individual and group therapy settings and has experience of working with a diverse range of issues in a number of settings.
-He provides clinical supervision to a substance addiction recovery service and also teaches on the doctoral counselling psychology training programme at the Existential Academy in London, UK.
+He is the Deputy Programme Leader of the doctorate in Existential Psychotherapy at NSPC Ltd and also provides clinical supervision to both trainees and accredited practitioners.

 As well as working in private practice, Neil works with major healthcare providers offering counselling to corporate employees and provides on-site trauma support at emergencies and critical incidents.
 He is one of a small team of support therapists for the IPCC Hillsborough Inquiry.
 He is also an oncology specialist therapist for people affected by a cancer diagnosis (for this he recently fronted a media campaign for how to address cancer within the family).